DkIT Business Student Secures Place on New Frontiers Entrepreneur Development Programme25 March 2020

 “We are delighted with Linda’s success and wish her all the very best with her innovative product idea.
 The BB (Hons) delivered in partnership with MI affords learners the opportunity to learn through applying theoretical concepts to real life business.
 Linda’s success is a good example of this approach to learning”

-Going forward, Linda will combine her full time degree programme and the New Frontiers programme.
+Going forward, Linda will combine her full time degree programme and the New Frontiers Entrepreneur Development Programme .
 According to Linda

 “I know this is a great opportunity but would not have been possible without the knowledge and insights gained so far during my degree programme and the support and guidance from my lecturers both at DkIT and Monaghan Institute”.